Help my chihuahua is a picky eater!

 #7: Stop fussing: If you keep introducing different foods every time your chihuahua turns his nose up then you are making life hard for yourself and turning your chihuahua into a diva.

-#8: Stop fussing: Standing over your dog or following him around with the food bowl will not encourage him to eat and it’s beneath you as pack leader.
+#8: More stop fussing: Standing over your dog or following him around with the food bowl will not encourage him to eat it just cause stress.

 #9: Relax: If your chihuahua picks up tension around feeding time he is going to wonder what is going on and start to feel worried as well.